All Episodes

 I'll be able to retire.

-You notice they keep raising the eligibility age?
+You notice they keep raising the eligibility age.

 It's going to be 72 soon.

-You know, so basically you'll get your Social Security check.
+So basically, you'll get your Social Security check.

 If you're lucky, you might be able to cash one because they'll try and time it out that you get it the day before you die.